benders5e/benders5e/phb/backgrounds.md

 <div class="HBonly" style="height:0em;"></div>

-**Skill Proficiencies:**  History, plus your choice of one from among Arcana, Nature, and Religion
+**Skill Proficiencies:**  History and your choice of Nature or Spirituality
 **Tool Proficiencies:** Any two of your choice
 **Equipment:** The scholar's robes of your cloister, a writing kit (small pouch with a quill, ink, folded parchment, and a small penknife), a borrowed book on the subject of your current study, and a pouch containing 10 gp